 More than that, food was meant to be shared.
-As someone who had done a small amount of performing, who has produced work for others to read and reflect on, who has helped solve customer service needs for people, there are few feelings more satisfying than watching someone helped themselves to seconds of a dish you have prepared.
+I’ve done a small amount of performing, produced work for others to read and reflect on, and helped solve customer service needs for people.
+There are few feelings more satisfying than watching someone help themselves to seconds of a dish you have prepared.

 When I first moved away from home after graduating from university, I almost never cooked for myself.
-I ate out a lot, but I also spent a lot of time reheating things such as frozen dinners or tins of soup.
-I had occasionally cooked for myself during my university years.
-Whenever my parents went on vacation and I had the house to myself, I would cook meals for myself, however, when I moved out on my own that didn’t become ingrained as a habit.
+I ate out a lot.
+I also ate a lot of frozen dinners or tins of soup.
+Occasionally I cooked for myself during my university years.
+Whenever my parents went on vacation, I stayed home alone.
+I would cook meals for myself.
+However, when I moved out on my own that didn’t become ingrained as a habit.

 I’m once again on my own.
 I’ve spent several years in an apartment with a small stove and I have let my cooking lapse.
 I need to resolve to invite people round for meals on a regular basis.

 Don’t expect dinner parties however.
 I think ferial eating goes best with potlucks or simple meals featuring hearty soups and stews.